 CABG Treatment at UVA

 U.S. News & World Report has ranked UVA the No. 1 hospital in Virginia.
-We’ve also received the highest possible performance rating for nine procedures, including heart bypass surgery.
+We’ve also received the highest possible performance rating for heart bypass surgery.

 At UVA, we offer two versions of the CABG procedure: standard and minimally invasive.